AltspaceVR/AltspaceSDK-wiki/MultiLoader.md

         * cacheKey {string} - id for this object, such as "cube-1", must be unique among all objects loaded by MultiLoader.
 Needed to differentiate between multiple objects loaded from same fileName.
     * cb {function} - called when all files finished loading

 * getCached( cacheKey ) - Retrieve the cached object.
-Returns null if the item does not exist.
+Returns null if item does not exist.
     * cacheKey {string} - object id, passes as parameter when it was initially loaded.

 **Example**